dddrrreee/cs140e-win19/projects/README.md

   checker above: set your timing interrupts to be very frequent and in the handler, do the check above.
 It may miss errors, but will be very fast.

   - Write cooperative thread checkers that detect when you run too long with interrupts disabled, too long without yielding, in a deadlock, spinning on a condition that cannot change, extend past the end of the stack, have priority inversion, starvation, missed deadlines, lock queues that are too long, or critical sections that are too long.

+  - Extend your bootloader checker to check other network / distributed systems protocols.
+(This is likely only feasible if you've taken a distributed system or networking clas.)
+These protocols do not get exhaustively tested for every possible failure, so often have subtle flaws.
+  You're in a good position to find some.

+  - ARM code is not that hard to parse (at least compared to x86).
+We can use this ability to make a effective, but hopefully simple lock-free algorithm checker.
+Given a set of functions that purport to run correctly (either with or without locks) we can:
+    1. disassemble them.
+    2. at each load or store, insert a call to a context switch.
+    3. run the code with two threads.
+    4. first test that they give the same result as two sequential calls if we do a single context switch at each possible point, then two context switches, etc.
+  To be really fancy, we can buffer up the stores that are done and then try all possible legal orders of them when the other thread does a load.
+  This checker should find a lot of bugs.

 ### Stupid domain tricks